-The very front of the assembly, is designed such that it 'rests' on the MKS-80 front panel slot cut-out.
-This means that so long as there's something sold behind the assembly (like the V06), it's not going to move from side-to-side, let alone backwards and forwards.
+The very front of the data cartridge assembly, is designed such that it 'rests' on the MKS-80 front panel slot cut-out.
+This means that so long as there's something solid behind the assembly (like the V06), it's not going to move from side-to-side, let alone backwards and forwards.

 If the data cartridge slot in your MKS-80 is just fine and you’re interested in Aurora, then you really should consider fitting the V06 bracket.
 Instead of relying solely on the enclosure’s two screws and the integrity of the screw flanges, the V06 will provide substantial protection against breakage.